peterdoohan/GridMaze-mFC/GridMaze/README.md

 - `representations.py` — build `simple_maze` and `skeleton_maze` networkx graphs from session maze structure
 - `plotting.py` — render maze graphs with overlaid activity heatmaps and trajectory traces
 - `metrics.py` — graph-derived metrics (shortest paths, RSA-style dissimilarity matrices)
-- `partitions.py` — partition the maze into sub-regions for generalisation tests

 Typical use is via a `MazeSession` (which calls the same functions internally):